e-garzaelorduy/e-garzaelorduy/README.md

-# Hey there, I'm Erika Garza-Elorduy 👋
+# Hey there, I'm Erika Garza-Elorduy! 👋

 Welcome to my GitHub!
 I'm a master's student in **Computational Social Science** at UC San Diego, with a background in **Child Psychology** and a deep interest in **AI Ethics** and **Digital Literacy** for youth.